 b.
 All requests will be handled in a timely manner

-The PRA requires public agencies to initially respond to a request for records within ten calendar days.
+The PRA requires public agencies to initially respond to a request for records within ten calendar days (this time limit may be extended by 14 days in certain circumstances).
 CSD will inform the requestor of the status of the request within ten days, and further inform the requestor of an estimated timeframe for completion.